aleixcanalda/TheChosenModel/theory2.md

 # Introduction

-We have developed a program to model the macro-complex structure of biomolecules, including proteins and DNA, using as an input the sequences of the pair interactions of the complex.
+We have developed a program called TheChosenModel to model the macro-complex structure of biomolecules, including proteins and DNA, using as an input the sequences of the pair interactions of the complex.
 This manual will include a tutorial explaining how to use the program using some examples, a theoretical explanation of the algorithm and the biological background behind it and, lastly, an analysis of the results of some examples, to assess the quality of the solutions our program offers.

 # Tutorial